COVID injection

 Information for patients

-If you are not registered on the government’s GetVaccinated system, register today.
+If you or your family has not registered yet, register today.

 Looking for the RSV vaccine?

-Health Canada has approved an RSV vaccine for use in adults 60 years of age and older to prevent lower respiratory tract disease caused by the respiratory syncytial virus (RSV).
+Health Canada approved an RSV vaccine for use in adults 60 years of age and older to prevent lower respiratory tract disease caused by the respiratory syncytial virus (RSV).
 The RSV vaccine is not funded by the Province of British Columbia.

 For individuals interested in the vaccine, it is available for purchase from select B.C. pharmacies.
 Please follow the link below.